SuduIDE/ideals/README.md

 ## Installation

-### Trying it out
-Autoconfiguration of IDEA project is not implemented yet, So, before launching IDEA as a language server you have to start IDEA in normal mode and configure your project manually (setup SDK, modules, dependencies, install required plugins etc.).
-As a result the `.idea` directory should be present in the project root.

-Run `runIde` gradle task to open a testing instance of IDEA.
-After that you will need to run the client extension, that is described in *Running client* section

-### Installing plugin
-1. Run `:clean :buildPlugin` gradle tasks to create the plugin distribution.
-2. In IDEA, go to `File -> Plugins -> Install plugin from disk...` and select the `.zip` file that was output inside `build/distributions`.

-### Running server
-For running as language server IDEA must be configured to be executed in headless mode (no GUI).
-Add line `-Djava.awt.headless=true` into `idea.vmoptions` (can be found inside the `bin` directory in the IDEA installation root).
-(we're working on making this part less cumbersome)

 Server can be executed in two modes: STDIO and TCP.

 In STDIO mode the server must be run from the client as a child process,